Last updated on September 27th, 2022

 - Vision loss due to diabetic retinopathy

-- Never damage foot pain and, in worse cases, leg amputation due to diabetic neuropathy.
+- Nerve damage foot pain and, in worse cases, leg amputation due to diabetic neuropathy.

 - Healing of wounds would become difficult and unbearable due to the slow-healing process.